-As previously mentioned in Note 2, on January 1, 2007, we adopted FIN 48, which provides guidance for the recognition and measurement of certain tax positions in an enterprise's financial statements.
+In accounting for income taxes, we follow the guidance in ASC Topic 740 (Income Taxes) regarding the recognition and measurement of uncertain tax positions in our financial statements.
 Recognition involves a determination of whether it is more likely than not that a tax position will be sustained upon examination with the presumption that the tax position will be examined by the appropriate taxing authority having full knowledge of all relevant information.
-The adoption of FIN 48 did not have a material impact on our consolidated financial position, results of operations, or cash flows.

 Our policy is to record interest and penalties associated with unrecognized tax benefits as additional income taxes in the statement of operations.
-As of January 1, 2007, we had no unrecognized tax benefits, and accordingly, we have not recognized any interest or penalties during 2007 or 2008 related to unrecognized tax benefits.
-We did not accrue for interest or penalties as of December 31, 2008.
-We do not have an accrual for uncertain tax positions as of December 31, 2008.
+As of December 31, 2009 and 2008, we did not have an accrual for uncertain tax positions.

 We file U.S. income tax returns and multiple state and foreign income tax returns.
-With few exceptions, the U.S. and state income tax returns filed for the tax years ending on December 31, 2005 and thereafter are subject to examination by the relevant taxing authorities.
+With few exceptions, the U.S. and state income tax returns filed for the tax years ending on December 31, 2006 and thereafter are subject to examination by the relevant taxing authorities.

-(15) LEGAL PROCEEDINGS
+(14) LEGAL PROCEEDINGS